 33 “If a man put tinted glass before his eyes to enhance his image, thus putting out things he does not wish to see, he is not only a self-deceiver but a fool unto himself.
 The charioteer does not overhaul his chariot to seek the strong points, but to discover the flaws; and if he did not put these right, he would risk his life.”

 35 𐤉𐤄𐤅𐤔𐤏 said, “The blows life delivers are strengthening ones, and without adversity men would become weak in ruaḥ.
-The reward I can offer is small compared with your rewards in glory, for here you are small but in shamayim you will be great.
+The reward I can offer is small compared with your rewards in glory, for here you are small but in the shamayim you will be great.
 There, the highest on Earth shall be lowest, and the lowliest here shall be the exalted there.
 This, however, does not follow as a natural sequence, but only providing the challenge of life is met as it should be, and surmounted.”

-36 The following day, 𐤉𐤄𐤅𐤔𐤏 took Kĕpha, Ya’aqoḇ and Yoḥanan – three of the apostles – to a cave high up on the mountainside, where they remained in meditation for three days.
+36 The following day, 𐤉𐤄𐤅𐤔𐤏 took Kĕpha, Ya’aqoḇ and Yoḥanan – three of the emissaries – to a cave high up on the mountainside, where they remained in meditation for three days.
 On the third day, while seated in the cave, the others saw the whole body of 𐤉𐤄𐤅𐤔𐤏 exude a light and become radiant, the colors being blue and white.
 They were astonished at such an inflow of power, for no other body could have contained it.
 Though manifesting in them also, it was much weaker.
 The three with 𐤉𐤄𐤅𐤔𐤏 covered their eyes before the brilliance.

-37 And Yoḥanan said, “Master, while the Ruaḥ Ha’Qodesh manifests in us as no more than a faint blue glow seen only in total darkness, your brilliance is like that of the sun compared with the palest star.”
+37 And Yoḥanan said, “Aḏonai, while the Ruaḥ Ha’Qodesh manifests in us as no more than a faint blue glow seen only in total darkness, your brilliance is like that of the sun compared with the palest star.”

-38 Kĕpha said, “It is good for us to have seen this, for now we know how poorly we compare with you.”
+38 Kĕpha said, “It is good for us to have seen this, for now we know how poorly we compare with You.”

 39 𐤉𐤄𐤅𐤔𐤏 said, “I do not teach things without purpose.
 The things I do are not beyond the reach of anyone.
 But keep these things to yourselves.
 I shall truly need all my power and strength to carry out the task ahead.
 What must be done will be done, not as I want it, but as the Father wants it.
 For now, I know the path I must follow and the ordeal I must undergo.”